rameshrrl/tweets-deleter/README.md

 npm run start
 ```

 **Note :** Twitter will allow you to perform **50** API calls per **15 Minutes**.
 So the application will delete tweets in a particular time interval to incorporate the limits provided by twitter.
-Also restart the server once the message shows `Tweests deleted successfully!`.
+Twitter will return the most recent **3200** tweets only that matches given parameters for each cycle.

 ## License